torontomulibrary/islandora_usage_stats/README.md

 islandora_usage_stats
 =====================

-A simple module for Drupal 7 to track views of islandora items
+A simple module for Drupal 7 to track views of islandora items in the Ryerson Digital Repository.

-Work based on code from https://github.com/roblib/islandora_scholar_upei and the scholar_tracking module for Drupal 6
+Work based on code from https://github.com/roblib/islandora_scholar_upei and the scholar_tracking module for Drupal 6.

 Creates new variables in the $variables array to allow templates to display view count and download count of Islandora items.